 Green Tree Preparatory Academy will welcome all students.
 It is anticipated that Green Tree Preparatory Academy will have an enrollment of students with disabilities that is reflective of district enrollment overall.
 As a MPS instrumentality charter school, Green Tree Preparatory Academy will work with the MPS Department of Specialized Services to support the needs of students with disabilities, including the provision of behavioral and academic intervention services to students in need of support.
-Eligible students with disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
+Eligible students with disabilities will be provided with a free and appropriate education consistent with the Individual with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
 Students will be educated in the least restrictive environment (LRE) and in accordance with their Individualized Education Plan (IEP).